-This gluten-free oatmeal pancakes recipe with buttermilk syrup has been one of our most requested recipes over the years.
+This gluten-free oat flour pancakes recipe with buttermilk syrup has been one of our most requested recipes over the years.
 Everyone who makes it loves how delicious they turn out.
 We use rolled oats rather than gluten-free flour, making them extra nutritious!

 Whenever family or friends come to visit, they ask me to make them gluten-free oat flour pancakes with buttermilk syrup for breakfast.
 Heck, our friends and family will even take it for dinner.
 Just as long as they get their easy oat flour pancakes with buttermilk syrup fix, they are happy.

-Most of the time the requests come from people who don’t even have a gluten allergy.
+Most of the time the requests come from people who don’t even have a gluten allergy or prefer regular flour.
 These gluten-free oat flour pancakes with buttermilk syrup are a hit for everyone, especially a pancake lover.
 The best part though is that they make a healthy breakfast and look so cute on our pancake charcuterie board.

 I do have to give credit to the our friends, the Allen family for the buttermilk syrup recipe and the Malaela family for the oat flour pancake recipe.
 We loved both so combined them and BOOM, they were even more magical!

 I love serving them with gluten-free breakfast casserole or gluten-free eggs Benedict casserole.
 This makes for a great sweet and salty combo to start the day.
 An anti-inflammatory smoothie, green smoothie or even this peanut butter banana smoothie would be great with them too.

 Although the buttermilk syrup part of this recipe is definitely not the healthiest, it sure does make the recipe.
 You can feel good knowing that you are getting lots of fiber with the gluten-free oat flour pancakes, so don’t worry one bit about the syrup.

 My personal advice?
-Make them occasionally and when you do, enjoy every single bite of those gluten-free oatmeal pancakes drenched in buttermilk syrup.
+Make them occasionally and when you do, enjoy every single bite of those gluten-free oat flour pancakes drenched in buttermilk syrup.
 Life is too short not to enjoy it!